Eco-hotel Tip in Minca

 May-September is the hottest period, the coolest months being January and February.
 December through April is the dry season, September through mid-November is the rainy period, with October being the wettest month.

 Minca can be visited all year round.
 When it’s rainy season (Sept-mid-Nov), it generally doesn’t rain so much that you have to limit yourself in your planning.
 You can just go out and bring your rain jacket.
-If it has rained a lot, though, the roads can get muddy, so you may ‘n have to take a jeep instead of a mototaxi.
+We were in Minca in August/ September twice, and the occasional shower didn’t bother us at lot as it didn’t last long.
+When it rains, it’s mostly in the afternoons, sometimes accompanied by thunderstorms and power outages, as happened last time we were in Minca in September.
+If it has rained a lot, the roads can get muddy, so you will probably need to take a jeep instead of a mototaxi when looking for transport options.
+Also hiking paths can get muddy, so if hiking is your main purpose of the trip, you might want to travel outside of the rainy season.
 Minca is busiest on weekends, vacations and Puentes (long weekends).

 1 day

-If you don’t have much time but still want to see a lot, you can do a day tour by mototaxi in 1 day to see most of the sights.
-Or you can do a hike to e.g. Cascada de Marinka or do a combined trip of coffee inca Victoria with Pozos Azules.
+If you don’t have much time but still want to see a lot, you can do a day tour by mototaxi to see most of the sights.
+Other ideas for fun things to do in one day: a hike to Cascada de Marinka or a combined trip with coffee finca Victoria with Pozo Azul.
 Check here for more tips on what to do in Minca.

 2 days or longer

-Minca is a relaxing place to stay for a few days, chill at your hotel and spread the excursions over several days.
-What we did ourselves and what worked out very well was to spend 1 night in a hotel in the village and then 2 nights in a nature reserve in the interior.
-Look here for more info on hotels and hostels in Minca.
+Minca is a relaxing place to stay for a few days, chill in your hotel and spread the excursions over several days.
+What we did ourselves and what worked out very well was to spend 1 night in a hotel in the village and then 2 nights in a nature reserve in the country side.
+Being in the village, made it easy to arrange transport to waterfalls and coffee and cacao fincas in the area.
+In the nature reserve it was awesome to relax in the giant hammocks, spot birds and hike.
+Click on the link for more info on hotels and hostels in Minca.

 Practical info A-Z

 • Cash!
 Not all accommodations and restaurants accept credit and debit cards, and there is no ATM in Minca.
-There is a Multipagos office where you can withdraw money with your debit card, but the transaction fees are pricey.
-(See photo, 2023) If you want to pay by credit card, there is often a 5% surcharge
+There is a Multipagos office where you can withdraw money with your debit card, but the transaction fees are pricey. (on the picture, you can see the transaction fees of september 2023).
+If you want to pay by credit card in restaurants and hotels, there is often a 5% surcharge

 • Anti-mosquito/insect spray and after-bite.
 We were stung severely by some kind of sand flies.
 The bites itched a lot and the after-bite provided relief.

-• Rain jacket if traveling in rainy season
+• Rain jacket when traveling in rainy season

 • Hiking shoes

-• Flip-flops or sandals for by the falls
+• Flip-flops or sandals when you intend to visit the waterfalls

 Vaccinations